-Having a plan is the best way to ensure you avoid surprises and avoid costly mistakes.
+Having a plan is the best way to avoid surprises and costly mistakes.

 The easiest and best way to prepare for any legal process in Mexico is to have your documents ready.
 Create a binder with pockets to have multiple copies of all your documents always at hand.
 We always recommend coming overprepared when applying for anything in Mexico.
 It is always best to bring more information than what they tell you is required.
 It will save you time and maybe even some pesos by being prepared.

-Always remember, most documents are required to be presented in their original form, and all copies should be in black and white, especially your passport and residency card.
+Always remember most documents must be presented in their original form, and all copies should be in black and white, especially your passport and residency card.

 Don’t be surprised if you are asked to re-sign a document or practice your signature first because the agent doesn’t think it matches.
-Signatures must match the document presented for identification and that is usually your passport.
+Signatures must match the document presented for identification, usually your passport.
 Mexicans have the most elaborate and unique signatures that they duplicate without flaw.
-It may seem insignificant to you but even the color of the ink in your pen has bureaucratic significance.
+It may seem insignificant to you, but even the ink color in your pen has bureaucratic significance.

 Always use BLUE ink.
 Black ink is reserved for Notaries and Lawyers.
 And unfortunately, documents sometimes get rejected for this.

-Below are the basic documents you should always have on hand for the presentation.
+Below are the basic documents you should always have for the presentation.

 The documents listed in red are sometimes required depending on which agency you are dealing with.
-There are other documents that may be required depending on the type of tramite but these will get you in the door.
+Other documents may be required depending on the type of tramite but these will get you in the door.